Robogeek95/hackclub/workshops/JamBlog/README.md

 ###### we move, one step at a time...

 ## Prerequisites

-This configuration of a Ghost publication requires an existing moderate knowledge of JavaScript and React. but everybody is welcome to follow along, I would try to break stuff down as much as possible.
+This workshop requires an existing moderate knowledge of JavaScript and React. but everyone is welcome to follow along, I would try to break stuff down as much as possible.

 ![giphy](./img/dance.gif)